No-dimensional Tverberg Theorems and Algorithms: Efficient no-dimensional Tverberg Theorem

 In step $s$, we find an $i\in [k]$ for which Equation~\eqref{equation:objective} has a value at most the average

 where $v_1$ is the root of $\qgraph$.
 Then $y_s$ satisfies Equation~\eqref{equation:conditional-ex}.

 To find such a node $v_i$, we start at the root $v_1\in \qgraph$.
 We compute the average $A_s$ and evaluate Equation~\eqref{equation:objective} at $v_1$.
 If the value is at most $A_s$, we report success, setting $i=1$.
-If not, then for at least one child $v_m$ of $v_1$, the average for the subtree is less than $A_s$, that is, $\alpha_s N^{st}_m + \beta_s R^{st}_m + \dotp{p_s}{U^{st}_m} < A_s.$ We scan the children of $v_1$ and compute the expression to find such a node $v_m$.
-We recursively repeat the procedure on the subtree rooted at $v_m$, and so on until we find a suitable node.
+If not, then for at least one child $v_m$ of $v_1$, the average for the subtree is less than $A_s$, that is,

+We scan the children of $v_1$ and compute the expression to find such a node $v_m$.
+We recursively repeat the procedure on the subtree rooted at $v_m$, and so on, until we find a suitable node.
 There is at least one node in the subtree at $v_m$ for which Equation~\eqref{equation:objective} evaluates to less than $A_s$, so the procedure is guaranteed to find such a node.

 Let $v_i$ be the chosen node.
 We update the information stored in the nodes of the tree for the next iteration.
 We set \begin{itemize} \item $r'_i:=r'_i-1$ and $R_i:=R_i - 2N_i$.
 Similarly we update the $R_i$ values for neighbors of $v_i$.